-Greetings RLD Family, I’d like to take this moment to thank you for your support over the last 6 years of the blog.
-I’ve learned that content flows better when … Continue reading Christmas Musings…
+I’d like to take this moment to thank you for your support over the last 6 years of the blog.
+I’ve learned that content flows better when I have time to relax, or something outrageous happens.

 I was saddened to learn that celebrity chef Anthony Bourdain died by his own hand.
 When the news broke, I was in Paris for a work trip; he was also in France filming his show “Parts Unknown”.
 He has always been someone I wanted to meet.
 I’ve read his novels (Gone Bamboo, Bone in Throat).
 I followed his shows from Travel Channel to CNN’s Parts Unknown.
 Anthony had the coolest adventures, dove into a country’s politics head first, and provided me with even more countries for my travel bucket list.